 - Breyer Horses – for those horse loving girls!

 As kids get older “wants” get more expensive, don’t be afraid to double those expensive gifts up!

 My oldest wanted a Kindle last year because while she loves physically holding books to read and owning them, but with traveling and college an electronic reader made more sense!
 It was her Want and her Read that year!

-This Kids Fire Tablet already comes in a kid proof case and is a reasonable price for those younger kids – and children’s book work on these as well for a read!
+This Kids Fire Tablet already comes in a kid proof case and is a reasonable price for those younger kids – and children’s books work on these as well for a read!

 Girls love boots – and nice boots aren’t cheap!
-My middle love Tin Haul – when she asks for a pair it becomes her Want and Wear!
+My middle loves Tin Haul – when she asks for a pair it becomes her Want and Wear!

 Now I sometimes have to nix first requests.
 Like when the boy asked for new tires and rims for his pick-up truck.
 Santa isn’t that generous here!